it-vecherka/jnoid/src/jnoid.coffee.md

       @zipAndStop: (streams)-> @zip(streams, any)

-The combinator we've just done is unbelievably useful.
+The combinators we've just done are unbelievably useful.
 Let's first expand them to `zipWith` and `zipWithAndStop` to see it.

       @zipWith: (streams, f)-> @zip(streams).map(uncurry(f))
       @zipWithAndStop: (streams, f)-> @zipAndStop(streams).map(uncurry(f))